Hieu565/Math-Score-Predictor/README.md

 📉 Error Distribution

-- Most prediction errors fall within ±1 points of the real score.
-- The model achieves 51% accuracy within ±1 point on a 0–10 scale, which means more than half of the predictions are close to the actual scores.
-- Given the dataset’s size and self-reported nature, this serves as a reasonable baseline for educational prediction tasks.
-- This means predictions are directionally reliable but not a replacement for formal assessment.
 - The system is designed as a learning improvement tool, not a grading authority.
 - Future improvements aim to raise this tolerance above 65% by expanding the dataset and including additional study-related variables.